TinkerMill/simpleAccess/simpleServer/readme.md

 # Overview<a id="sec-1" name="sec-1"></a>

 The simple server is used to query for access on a device.
-This is meant as a very simple interface that easy easily acccessbile to many different device types (arduino, pi..etc)  as such the return format is kept very simple so it is easy for those devices to parse the output witout a lot of extra libraries or cpu.
+This is meant as a very simple interface that easy easily accessible to many different device types (arduino, pi..etc)  as such the return format is kept very simple so it is easy for those devices to parse the output without a lot of extra libraries or cpu.

 The rest syntax is built in a way to allow you to walk through the data.